RamadanCRaji/100freelancers/README.md

 This app uses [NPM](https://www.npmjs.com/) to manage its dependences and packages.

-1. Fork and clone the repo
+1. Fork and clone the repository

     ```
     git clone https://github.com/devlarabar/100freelancers.git